jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Variational Monte Carlo algorithms

 This iterative prescription is initialized by identifying $\textbf a^{(0)}$ with the input of the ANN.
 The set of weights $W_{ij}^{(l)}$ and biases $b_i^{(l)}$ constitutes the variational parameters, which we will in the following summarize in the variable $\theta$.

 For our purposes, we assume that the ANN encodes the logarithm of the wave function coefficients, i.e.,

 where $f_\theta(s)$ represents the ANN.
-In the following two subsections we discuss further possible design choices, namely holomorphic vs. non-holomorphic ANNs and the possibility to equip the NQS with an autoregressive structure to enable direct sampling.
+In the following two subsections we discuss two further central design choices, namely holomorphic vs. non-holomorphic ANNs and the possibility to equip the NQS with an autoregressive structure to enable direct sampling.
+On this basis, arbitrary ANN architectures can be incorporated in the NQS, for example, Restricted Boltzmann Machines \cite{Carleo2017}, convolutional \cite{choo2019}, recurrent \cite{HibatAllah2020}, sparse \cite{pilati2020}, or graph neural networks \cite{yang2020}.